vectara/vectara-docs/www/docs/common-use-cases/question-answer/overview.md

 You can also add a [filter expression](/docs/common-use-cases/filtering-by-metadata/filter-overview) of `part.is_title = true` to *only* match the questions.

-# Combining question matching and answering
+## Combine question matching and answering
 Expanding on the previous example, we can help users find question or answer matches together by using [batched queries](/docs/api-reference/search-apis/batched-queries) combined with filter expressions.
 For example: